Redcliffe State High School: Facilities

 Instead of using detention to punish misbehaving students, the school utilises an area called "The Blue Room".
 The school describes it as "a centre that provides support and guidance to students who are having difficulties managing their own behaviour...
 The focus of the support provided in the Blue Room is to enable students to better understand their behaviour and how to moderate their performance in the classroom and in the school grounds."

 The school has a performing arts centre known as "The Bird's Nest" and a professional-standard visual arts facility called "Studio Red".

 There is also a cybercafe on campus.

+The school has its own graffiti wall for students.

 In 2019, some of the school's buildings were listed on the Queensland Heritage Register.